LLC FUTURE 2025

 Conference Date: 26th April 2025 | Faculty of Philosophy, University of Niš, Serbia

-Submission Deadline: 10th December 2024 | Acceptance notification 15-20th December 2024 | Book of Abstracts will be published by mid-March 2025 | Conference Program and Panel Schedules will be published by end of March 2025
+Submission Deadline: [extended] 30th December 2024 | Acceptance notification until 15th January 2025 | Book of Abstracts will be published by mid-March 2025 | Conference Program and Panel Schedules will be published by end of March 2025

 CALL FOR SUBMISSIONS